Mesothelioma in Aircraft Mechanics

 • Insulation

-When the asbestos in these components is disturbed, tiny particles can become airborne and be inhaled or ingested by aircraft mechanics and other nearby individuals.
-These particles get embedded into the body’s linings and can develop into mesothelioma, an often fatal form of cancer, over the course of several decades.
+When the asbestos in these components is disturbed, tiny particles can become airborne and be inhaled or ingested by aircraft mechanics and others nearby.
+These particles get embedded into the lining of major organs and can develop into mesothelioma over the course of several decades.

-Many aircraft workers exposed to asbestos before the 1990s are only now receiving their unfortunate diagnoses.
-Honorable war vets who served their country during times of both war and peace are suffering from asbestos-related diseases, including mesothelioma, because of their occupational exposure.
+Many aircraft workers exposed to asbestos before the early 1980s are only now receiving their diagnoses.
+Veterans who served their country during times of both war and peace are suffering from asbestos-related diseases, including mesothelioma, because of their occupational exposure.

 Mesothelioma Veterans Guide